freesh/butler/doku/project-config/variables.md

 projectname="myproject" butler project:run neos
 ```

-If the environment bariable is not overwriten within the yaml file, butler will look in your environment for this variable and use this value.
+If the environment variable is **not** overwriten within the yaml file, butler will look in your environment for this variable and use this value.